DrK-Lo/lotterhoslabprotocols/ShippingHazMat.md

 > •	I incorporated b) into c) for brevity.

-**Then make a pdf file of these documents combined and email to: biosafety@northeastern.edu and to lab manager: t.bittar@northeastern.edu**
+**Then make a pdf file of these documents combined and email to EHS: biosafety@northeastern.edu and to lab manager: t.bittar@northeastern.edu**

 Example of the combined letter/statement: